legil/first-react-app/README.md

 This repository contains code from my following along of Udemy's "The Ultimate React Guide" course.
-See documentation below.
+See documentation below:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).